omarudolley/sandbox-definitions/README.md

 - `route_description`

-  Description for the POST route
+  Description for the POST route (defaults to the summary if not provided)

+- `requires_authorization`

+  Marks the Authorization header as required

-- `generic_description`
+- `requires_consent`

-  You may omit providing `summary`, `description`, `route_summary` and `route_description` if you define this field.
-Others will be generated automatically based on it.
-Use something brief and meaningful, like "Company Recommendations" or "Cargo receipt".
+  Marks the X-Consent-Token header as required

 ### Example